Learn-Django-React/django-react-heroku-s3/README.md

-This project is a starter Django server and React web app configured for Heroku and S3/Cloudfront.
-Join [learndjangoreact.com](https://learndjangoreact.com) for documentation and tutorials and follow [@jfornear](https://twitter.com/jfornear) for updates.
+A starter Django server and React web app configured for Heroku and AWS S3/Cloudfront.
+Visit [learndjangoreact.com](https://learndjangoreact.com) for more and follow [@jfornear](https://twitter.com/jfornear) for updates.

 ### Installation